Social Sciences (Diploma)

-You can choose to study independently or, where available, pay for additional educational support at a local institution to benefit from face-to-face tutorial support and the opportunity to interact with fellow students in person.
+You study the Diploma at a local institution to benefit from face-to-face tutorial support and the opportunity to interact with fellow students in person.

 The specially written study materials are developed by academics appointed by LSE.
 They guide you through the textbooks which are the real focus of your study.
 The cost of your study pack is included in your initial and continuing registration fees.
 Study materials include: